SAP/ui5-tooling/docs/pages/CodeAnalysis.md

 ### Fiori Elements Analyzer

 The [Fiori Elements Analyzer](https://github.com/SAP/ui5-builder/blob/main/lib/lbt/analyzer/FioriElementsAnalyzer.js) analyzes a FioriElements app and its underlying template components to collect dependency information.
-It searches for a `manifest.json` in the same folder.
+It searches for a `manifest.json` located in the same folder as the `Component.js`.
 If one is found the `sap.fe` section will be evaluated in the following way:

 - For each entity set in the `entitySets` object, each sub-entry is checked for a `default.template` property,
 - if one is found, the containing string is interpreted as the short name of a template component in the `sap.fe.templates` library,